rezadzikri19/BuggyBuddy-Model-Builder-Microservice/README.md

-# **Model Builder Microservice [BuggyBuddy🐞]**
+# **🛠️ BuggyBuddy Model Builder [Microservice]**

 ## Overview

-This microservice is a component of the [BuggyBuddy](http://example.com) project, serving as a **Model Builder (Create, Train, Evaluate)**.
-The resulting model is capable of detecting whether two reports are unique or duplicated.
-The model is trained using sentence pairs with a label of 0 for different reports and 1 for duplicated reports.
-Overall, the model exhibits satisfactory performance with an average AUC score of 89% (trained using [FIrefox Bug Report Dataset]()).
+BuggyBuddy Model Builder is a component of the [BuggyBuddy]() project, serving as a **Model Builder (Create, Train, Evaluate, Save)**.
+This Model Builder is designed to automatically train new models when new data is available, ensuring that the model remains relevant.

 ## Features

 1. **Complete Model Builder Pipeline**:
-   - Create, Train, and Evaluate model.
+   - Create, Train, Evaluate, and Export model.
 2. **Flexible Implementation**:
    - Provides the flexibility to seamlessly switch between different drivers or implementations, ensuring adaptability to changing technology stack requirements.
 3. **Integration with RabbitMQ**: